Same-day Filing

 Wyoming is a leading incorporation provider with low fees and no corporate income taxes.
 Delaware is generally only used by those raising venture capital or looking to go public.

 A Wyoming LLC costs $100 to file with the Secretary of State, plus any registered agent and handling charges.
-We charge $199 which includes the Secretary's fee.
+Our formation services start at $99 plus state fees.

 To incorporate in Wyoming you need a company name, business address, registered agent, share count, par value, registered agent and incorporator.
 Nothing else is required by law to create a corporation.